Optimal Fairness Scheduling for Coded Caching in Multi-AP Wireless Local Area Networks: Introduction

-In this paper, following a system model similar to~\cite{mozhgan}, we consider the application of CC in two-hop wireless local area networks (WLAN), where a single server transmits data to a large number of users through multiple access points (AP).
-WLANs play an important role in wireless data delivery; they facilitate data access, e.g., in our homes, malls, airports, and cars.
-Two important properties of WLANs are a) unit frequency reuse due to the scarce availability of unlicensed bands and b) the collision-type interference model (i.e., packets are lost if a receiver gets the superposition of concurrent packets, all above a certain interference threshold, from different APs).
-Considering multi-AP WLANs and single per-user requests, the authors in~\cite{mozhgan} optimized the worst-case delivery time of all requests.
-Using basic principles of the multi-round delivery method in~\cite{caire} (which was later proved by~\cite{parinello} to be optimal for the shared-cache model), they first used graph coloring to construct a reuse pattern of APs and optimized the AP-user allocation to minimize the delivery time.
-Next, they introduced the `Avalanche' algorithm to leverage the interference-free state of the users as APs finished their multi-round delivery.
+Recognizing this practical constraint, the work~\cite{mozhgan} considered CC ``over IP'', i.e., above an existing network layer capable of multicast routing.
+This present work starts from the network model of~\cite{mozhgan}, which models a carrier-sense multiple access (CSMA) wireless local area network (WLAN), such as a WiFi setup, and studies the optimization of the per-user content delivery throughput subject to a fairness criterion.
+In the considered network, a video server transmits data to multiple spatially distributed users through multiple access points (APs), referred to as ``helpers''.
+A collision-type interference model is used, such that packets are lost if a user gets the superposition of concurrent packets from different helpers above a certain interference threshold (see Section~\ref{section:sys_model}).
+For this network model, the authors of~\cite{mozhgan} considered the optimization of the worst-case delivery time over all user requests.
+Using the multi-round delivery method in~\cite{caire} (which was later proved by~\cite{parrinello2019fundamental} to be optimal for the shared-cache model), they first used graph coloring to construct a reuse pattern for the helpers and optimized the helper-user allocation to minimize the delivery time.
+Next, they introduced a heuristic scheme dubbed `Avalanche' to leverage the interference-free state of the users as helpers finished their multi-round delivery.
+The helper activation in the `Avalanche' scheme was reminiscent of CSMA, where an AP grabs the channel when it detects no other AP is transmitting above its interference threshold.